ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 ---

+**Case Example**: ShopSmart, a retail company, uses AI agents to streamline customer service.
+For instance, AI-powered chatbots handle customer queries in real time, reducing response time and improving overall customer satisfaction.
+These agents are programmed to automate common inquiries, freeing up human agents to handle more complex cases.

+- **AI Agent Workflow**: ShopSmart's AI agents follow a defined workflow where they first identify customer intent, then provide recommendations or direct them to the appropriate department, depending on the request.
+This workflow enhances operational efficiency, reduces human error, and allows the company to scale its customer support operations.

+---

 ## **II.
 Understanding Agentic Frameworks**

 Agentic frameworks are structured systems that enable AI agents to operate autonomously and collaboratively within workflows.
 They provide the architecture for perception, reasoning, and task execution, ensuring agents achieve specific goals efficiently.
 These frameworks also integrate features like memory, feedback loops, and multi-agent collaboration for adaptability and continuous learning.